joyent/node-mock-moray/README.md

 This is a node library for spinning up a temporary Moray server that can be used for unit testing programs that depend on Moray.
-Before running, make sure that you have Postgres 9.2 installed.
-On both Mac OS X and SmartOS:
+Before running, make sure that you have at least Postgres 9.2 installed.
+On both Mac OS X and
+SmartOS:

 ```
 pkgin in postgresql92-client postgresql92-server
 ```

+Each additional Moray connected to a Postgres instance maintains an additional set of connections to the database.
+With enough Moray instances running, you can hit Postgres' maximum connection limit, which will prevent spawning new instances.
+This is normally not an issue, but can be easy to hit with Postgres 9.2 on Mac OS X, where the max is 20.
+If that happens to you, newer versions of Postgres can help alleviate the issue.

 ## Examples